 You can buy tickets on the day however, the line at the entrance is so long I do not recommend it.
 The best way to get Vatican tickets is online, in advance.
 If you are not sure about your plans, you can opt for tours with free cancellation up to 24hours before or you can try book online on the day.
 I only recommend booking on the day if you are ok possibly missing out on the museums: the change of them being booked out it high

-Tickets tend to come out 60 to 90 days in advance, depending on the type of ticket.
-I recommend booking tickets to the Vatican as soon as you know you are going to Rome and they become available Especially in high season they book out weeks in advance, especially the official and most reasonably priced ones.
+In the last year, tickets have been released in January for the full year ahead and additional ones get added constantly.
+I recommend booking tickets to the Vatican as soon as you know you are going to Rome and they become available.
+Especially in high season they book out weeks in advance, especially the official and most reasonably priced ones.

 Despite being an independent State, there is no passport control between Rome and Vatican City.
 However, tickets to the museums are personal so you will need to show your passport/ID to show you are the legitimate ticket holder.
 The checks that are in place to enter the Museums and the basilica are security checks, not border and customs ones.
 It is therefore not possible to get your passport stamped

 For safety reasons large backpacks are not allowed into the Vatican museums and Basilica and food is not allowed.
+Small backpacks and small day purses are no problem.
 Cafe and food options are available in the museums: just be prepared to queue!
+If you have own snacks, for instance for a child, only take them out in the designated eating area.

-What to see and what not to see depends on your interests and tolerance for crowds, but the main things to see in Vatican City are St Pater Square, St Peter basilica (altar, Pieta’, floor markings about its size) and the Vatican Museums, especially in my opinion the Laocoon, the Map Gallery, the Bramante staircase and the Sistine Chapel
+What to see and what not to see depends on your interests and tolerance for crowds, but the main things to see in Vatican City are St Pater Square, St Peter basilica and the Vatican Museums, especially in my opinion the Laocoon, the Map Gallery, the Bramante staircase and the Sistine Chapel

 You do not need a guide for a visit to the Vatican however, especially for the museums I do recommend you get one.
 The crowds are insane and guides are excellent and navigating them.